mayankdutta/sql_helper/select_in_select.md

 ```

 ### ALL
-> compare with all values in select query.
+> compare with all values in select query. <br>
+> We can use the word ALL to allow >= or > or < or <=to act over a list.
+For example, you can find the largest country in the world, by population with this query: <br>
+> You need the condition gdp > 0 in the sub-query as some countries have null for gdp. <br>

 ```sql
 select name from world where gdp >